 - One fashion trend in wearing low-tops is known as “pinrolling."
 It is a straightforward and uncomplicated styling technique of tapering a pair of jeans or chinos to highlight a killer pair of kicks in an outfit.

-Do low top sneakers provide good foot support?
+Do low top casual shoes provide good foot support?

 Yes, low top sneakers provide good foot support in a general context.
 The level of foot support, however, differs depending on the shoe’s construction, materials, and additional features.